 In this tutorial, we will show you how to install LibreNMS on CentOS 8.
 For those of you who didn’t know, LibreNMS is an open-source auto-discovering network monitoring tool for servers and network hardware.
 It supports a wide range of network hardware like Cisco, Juniper, Brocade, Foundry, HP, and operating systems including Linux and Windows.
-LibraNMS is a community-based fork of Network monitoring tool “Observium“, released under GPLv3.
+LibraNMS is a community-based fork of the Network monitoring tool “Observium“, released under GPLv3.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘